Emjayen/ntfw/README.md

 [^1]: This class of attack is mostly beyond the scope of any end-host solution and generally requires calling out to services such as CloudFlare.
+[^2]: In practice, the worst-case scenario is limited to a handful packets errorneously being classed as authorized under very circumstances.